simukappu/activity_notification/README.md

 end
 ```

-Then *activity_notification* will use **notifications_with_devise_controller** as a notification controller.
+Then *activity_notification* will use *[ActivityNotification::NotificationsWithDeviseController](/app/controllers/activity_notification/notifications_with_devise_controller.rb)* as a notification controller.
 The controller actions automatically call *authenticate_user!* and the user will be restricted to access and operate own notifications only, not others'.

 *Hint*: HTTP 403 Forbidden will be returned for unauthorized notifications.